 There are many possibilities of why a website may be having conversion issues.
 The ability of the digital marketer is the differentiating factor (as well as the client’s willingness to allow the marketer to do the job).

-Situation 3: Website is not optimized for conversion
+Situation 3: Website design is not optimized for conversion

 Conversion can be affected by the website speed, the structure of the information or the amount of steps required to finalize a purchase.
 Color of buttons, location of calls to action, and many more aspects influence this important metric.